prime-8-consulting/prime-8-buildserver-cookbook/README.md

 ***default***

-We have an attributes file to grab the latest version of Teamcity.
+We have an attributes file to grab the latest version of Packer and it's checksums.
 Resources
 =========